Toronto Drug Lawyer

-- The type of drug (illegal drugs, a hard drug such as cocaine, carry more severe sentences than not hard drugs, such as marijuana)
+- The type of drug (hard drugs, such as cocaine, carry more severe sentences than soft drugs, such as marijuana)

-- The quantity of illegal drug involved (the more the quantity, the severe the sentence)
+- The quantity of drug seized (the more the quantity, the severe the sentence)

 - The accused criminal record

 - Why the accused had the drugs

 - Other facts surrounding the case, e.g., unwarranted search and seizure

 At Zamani Law, we can help you alleviate or avert consequences associated with possession and possession for the purpose of trafficking.
 We strive to get our clients acquitted or get the charges withdrawn in exchange for diversion methods, avoiding jail sentences and a criminal record.